statisticalbiotechnology/dsbook/dsbook/statistics/significance.md

     C -.->|Inference about
     population parameter μ | A
 ```

 The diagram represents the process of statistical inference from a population to a sample and back.
 The key steps are:

-1. **Population (μ)**: The population contains all the members of interest, and we are interested in a particular population parameter, represented by μ.
+1. **Population**: The population contains all the members of interest, and we are interested in a particular population parameter, here represented by μ.
 This could be a measure like the mean or proportion that describes the entire population.

-2. **Sample (X̄)**: We draw a sample from the population, and from this sample, we calculate a statistic, denoted as X̄.
+2. **Sample**: We draw a sample from the population, and from this sample, we calculate a statistic, here denoted as X̄.
 The statistic serves as an estimate of the population parameter.
 However, this estimate may include sampling errors, which result from the fact that the sample is only a subset of the full population, as well as measurement errors.

-3. **Statistical Model (μ - X̄)**: A statistical model is built to describe the relationship between the statistic (X̄) and the population parameter (μ).
+3. **Statistical Model**: A statistical model is built to describe the relationship between the statistic (X̄) and the population parameter (μ).
 This model helps us quantify uncertainty, and potentially correct for errors or biases, and ultimately use sample information to make inferences about the population.

-4. **Inference about Population Parameter (μ)**: Using the statistical model, we then make inferences about the population parameter.
-The goal is to approximate or make probabilistic statements about the true value of μ, based on the information contained in the sample and the statistical modeling of the errors.
+4. **Inference about Population Parameter**: Using the statistical model, we then make inferences about the population parameter.
+The goal is to make a statements about the true value of the population parameter (μ), based on the information contained in the sample and the statistical modeling of the errors.

 ## Volcano Plots and Their Interpretation